DerebeWalton/260-startup/README.md

 - **Service** - Backend service with endpoints for:
     - retrieving saved user background and cat info
     - leaderboard
-    - displayed a random cat picture using https://api.thecatapi.com/v1/images/search service.
+    - displays a random cat picture using https://api.thecatapi.com/v1/images/search service.
 - **DB/Login** - Store users, background and cat saves, and time played in database.
 Register and login users.
 Credential securly stored in database.
 Cannot save or be on leaderboard unless authenticated.
 - **WebSocket** - As each user saves their cat and background information, their choice is broadcast to all other users.